Board of Trustees

 "I serve on the Board because I am passionate about quality instruction and student achievement.
 I want our students engaged in a rigorous curriculum that will prepare them for graduation and post secondary success."

 Board Member since 2011

 Ms. Gonzalez earned her MBA from Rice University and holds Bachelors’ degrees from Baylor University in Waco.
 She has taught middle and high school history, and she has also worked in benefits and human resources at Hewitt Associates and Baker Hughes.
-Ms. Gonzalez spent more than a decade in public schools, most recently as the marketing and public relations director for KIPP Houston Public Schools.
-Ms. Gonzalez currently serves the field marketing director for Sixup, which provides innovative college financing options for high-achieving, low-income students.
+Ms. Gonzalez spent more than a decade in public schools, including as the marketing and public relations director for KIPP Houston Public Schools.
+Ms. Gonzalez currently provides education and marketing consultant.
 Ms. Gonzalez resides in SBISD with her husband and their four children.

 "I believe that opportunity arises through education, and education is every child's gateway to the world of opportunities that await him or her."

 Board Member since 2018

 Ms. Caesar has been an active member of the Spring Branch ISD community since 2010.
 She has been an active member of four PTAs holding various roles including everything from legislative chair to various program chairs to shelving books.